 |Title:||Assistant Men's Basketball Coach|

-Dennis Stanton is in his second season as assistant coach at
+Dennis Stanton is in his third season as assistant coach at

 Ursinus College.
-Stanton, class of 2004, returns to Ursinus after
+Stanton, class of 2004, returned to Ursinus after

 an illustrious college and professional playing career and a